Sex Abuse In Daycare Centers

 The American Professional Society on the Abuse of Children (APSAC) describes child sexual abuse as involving “any sexual activity with a child where consent is not or cannot be given….
 This includes sexual contact between an adult and a child, regardless of whether there is deception or the child understands the sexual nature of the activity.”

 Child sex abuse frequently involves physical contact, such as:

-- Any direct sexual act including, oral, vaginal, or anal
+- Any direct sexual act including oral, vaginal, or